Antique Celadon ware and other ming pottery from the

 Nanyang shipwreck

-Incised fish motif on the cavetto have never been reported from Kiln excavations, shipwrecks or in the literature
+Incised fish motif on the cavetto have never before been reported from Kiln excavations, shipwrecks or in the literature.

 THE ONLY PLACE WHERE YOU CAN BE SURE TO BUY GENUINE ANTIQUES